vsflcn/System-Monitoring/README.md

 2. **Python script for analysis and notifications:**
    - The `analysis.py` script reads data from `all_data.log`, analyzes it, and sends notifications if values exceed predefined thresholds.
    - Notifications can be sent via email.

+## Usage

+- The container will continuously monitor system performance.
+- Alerts are sent via email if CPU or memory usage exceeds thresholds.
+- Use the web interface to access logs or shut down the server.